 In the women’s race the was a win for Gemma Bridge (Oxford City, Mark Wall) in 13:40.03 ahead of Erika Kelly (Club: Northern (Isle of Man) AC, Coach: Steve Partington) who set a new PB of 14:01.64.
-Third place went to Poland’s Agath Kowalska (14:06.61) as Ana Garcia (Club: City of Sheffield & Dearne AC, Coach: Brian Adams) was the next domestic athlete home with 14:53.50.
+Third place went to Poland’s Agath Kowalska (14:06.61) as Ana Garcia (Club: City of Sheffield & Dearne AC, Coach: Mark Wall) was the next domestic athlete home with 14:53.50.

 The championships also hosted a 1k race for Under 15s with the first boy home Owen Bradshaw (City of Sheffield & Dearne AC) in 5:09.84 and Abigail Smith (Blackheath & Bromley Harriers AC, Shaun Lightman) the first girl in 5:21.16.

 British Milers' Club races